 About 10 years ago, a group of prominent evolutionary scientists officially broke away from the herd and formed The Third Way, hoping to develop an “Extended Evolutionary Synthesis.”
 Their big break came at “The Woodstock of Evolution,” a famous meeting of 16 scientists at the Konrad Lorenz Institute in Altenberg, Austria, in 2008.
 Their dissenting views were published in the book The Altenberg 16: An Exposé of the Evolution Industry by science journalist Suzan Mazur.

 In 2016, major scientists from a dozen countries presented even more evidence of the great anti-Darwinian paradigm shift in a meeting at the Royal Society in England.
-The results were published in yet another book by Mazur entitled The Paradigm Shifters: Overthrowing “the Hegemony of the Culture of Darwin.”
+The results were published in yet another book by Mazur titled The Paradigm Shifters: Overthrowing “the Hegemony of the Culture of Darwin.”

 Now let’s get into the specific reasons fueling this rebellion.
 As the new era of molecular discoveries progressed, the antiquated idea that genes were simple units of inheritance subject to simple selection was challenged.